-The 2017-18 registration season for the Officiating Program begins on August 1, 2017 and all incomplete registrations must be completed by 12:00am (midnight), April 30 of the following year.
+The 2018-19 registration season for the Officiating Program begins on August 1, 2018 and all incomplete registrations must be completed by 12:00am (midnight), March 15, 2019.
 USA Hockey officials registration is valid for the entire season in any district or state in the United States.
 Membership in a State or Local Officials Association is not required for USA Hockey officials registration.

 USA Hockey has no minimum or maximum ages for officials.
 It is highly recommended that, regardless of level attained, officials not work games of their own age classification or higher.
 Generally, officials can successfully officiate as young as age 10.
 However, some individual states do have restrictive child labor laws that do not exempt amateur sport officials.
 It is the obligation of the parent who registers a minor to determine the specific labor laws in their respective state prior to registering with USA Hockey.

 All persons who have never registered with USA Hockey as an Ice Hockey Official must register at Level 1 for the first season.
 All registration requirements must be completed, and you must have your Card and Crest in hand before you may accept assignments.

 Returning officials may apply for one level higher than their completed registration level the previous season.
 Officials are allowed to take one season as "unregistered" or "incomplete" and return at the same level they were last completely registered at.
 Level 1 completely registered officials are allowed to take one season off and still be eligible for Level 2 the following season.
 The level that each returning official is eligible for is designated on the online officiating application.

 Once the application has been received at the National Office, an official cannot change the level they have applied for.